rgrannell1/kea/README.md

 x_(letters) $ xMap(toupper) $ x_FromChars()  # generates the string ABCD...Z
 ```

-With that out the way, here is a simple use of Arrow to examine cocaine seizure data.
+With that out the way, here is a simple use of Kiwi to examine cocaine seizure data.

 ```js
 # // Data From Hadley Wickham's https://github.com/hadley/data-stride